Rent (musical): Lynn Thomson lawsuit

 Lynn Thomson was a dramaturge who was hired by New York Theatre Workshop to help rework Rent.
 She claimed that between early May and the end of October 1995, she and Larson co-wrote a "new version" of the musical, and that she had a verbal agreement with Larson to a percentage of the royalties.
 She sued Jonathan Larson's estate for $40 million and sought 16 percent of the show's royalties, ultimately losing that suit.
 A revised suit claiming she had written a significant portion of the lyrics and the libretto of the "new version" of Rent was filed later.
 The estate settled out of court.

 During the trial, according to a partner in the firm representing the Larson estate, Thomson could not recall the lyrics to the songs that she allegedly wrote, nor the structures of the libretto she claimed to have created.
 The judge ruled against her and gave Larson's estate full credit and right to Rent.
 A federal appellate court upheld the original ruling on appeal.
 In the judgement, the court ruled against Thomson saying "she had brought the wrong suit."
 Thomson had sued over a verbal agreement she claimed to have with Larson, which she could not prove.
 However, the court stated in the judgment that her claim to have written some of the material in RENT, including the lyrics to the song "Glory," was credible and that she had standing to sue for ownership of some of the material in RENT.
 She filed suit with revised claims.
 In August 1998, the case was settled out of court.
 The terms of the settlement were not disclosed.

-Part of the issue of this case concerns the development of the field of Dramaturgy.